Internet backbone: Regulation

 Antitrust authorities have acted to ensure that no provider grows large enough to dominate the backbone market.
 In the United States, the Federal Communications Commission has decided not to monitor the competitive aspects of the Internet backbone interconnection relationships as long as the market continues to function well.

 Transit agreements

 Backbone providers of unequal market share usually create agreements called transit agreements, and usually contain some type of monetary agreement.

 Regional backbone

 Egypt

 During the 2011 Egyptian revolution, the government of Egypt shut down the four major ISPs on January 27, 2011 at approximately 5:20 p.m.
-EST. Evidently the networks had not been physically interrupted, as the Internet transit traffic through Egypt was unaffected.
+EST. The networks had not been physically interrupted, as the Internet transit traffic through Egypt was unaffected.
 Instead, the government shut down the Border Gateway Protocol (BGP) sessions announcing local routes.
 BGP is responsible for routing traffic between ISPs.

 Only one of Egypt's ISPs was allowed to continue operations.
 The ISP Noor Group provided connectivity only to Egypt's stock exchange as well as some government ministries.
 Other ISPs started to offer free dial-up Internet access in other countries.